realworldocaml/book/other-notes/02-intro.md

 ### Options

-Another very common datastructure in OCaml is the `option`.
+Another common datastructure in OCaml is the `option`.
 An `option` is used to express that a value that might or might not be present.
 For example,

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # let divide x y =